rdnewman/rdnewman.github.io/_posts/2015-05-04-citrus-dates.md

 This is actually simpler than Treetop.
 Citrus can navigate the path to our 'dates.citrus' via $LOAD_PATH using its `require` method.
 As long as the grammar file extension is `.citrus`, we're good to go.

-The `force` option is to assure the file gets reloaded each time.
-In production, you probably wouldn't want that, but in development you would because you want to capture changes to your grammar without having to reload the environment.
+The `force` option in `.load` is to assure the grammer file gets reloaded each time.
+In production, you probably wouldn't want that, but in development you might want to capture changes to your grammar without having to reload the environment.
 Instead of
 `true`, we could use `Rails.env.development?` to change according to the context.
-You'll get some warning messages logged when force is on, but at least you can rapidly test grammar changes this way.
+Note that you'll get some warning messages logged when force is on (which I won't show in the examples output), but it is nice to rapidly test grammar changes this way.

 The load creates an object by the same name as our grammer, so `Dates` is now available to call `parse` against.
-We don't need a variable to the parser, but `Citrus.load` does return an array of all the grammar objects created, so we could use the return value to get the parsing object we wanted, but there's no need.
-Just to illustrate, the two lines could be put together in one line as `Citrus.load(Citrus.require('dates'))[0].parse(data)`, but that's nowhere near as readable.
+We don't need a variable to the parser, but `Citrus.load` does return an array of all the grammar objects created.
+We could use the return value to get the parsing object we wanted, but there's no need here.
+Just to illustrate, for this case, the two lines could be put together in one line as `Citrus.load(Citrus.require('dates'))[0].parse(data)`, but that's nowhere near as readable.

-If we start up a console session, we can immediate try working with it.
+If we start up a console session, we can immediately work with it.
 We'll give a deliberately invalid input to start.

 ```bash
 $ rails c